Thursday, 20 October 2016

 -i à ignores case while searching.

--v à returns lines that do not
+-v à returns lines that do not match the test.

 fgrep Command:

-grep, but by using fgrep you can search for multiple patterns.
-But it doesn’t
+It is almost similar to grep, but by using fgrep you can search for multiple patterns.
+But it doesn’t allow you to use regular expressions.

 $fgrep “string1